The Popularity of NSAID Pain Killer Pills:

 Add your own story or comment below.
 If you would like to learn more about non-NSAID pain relief, check out our book, The People’s Pharmacy Quick & Handy Home Remedies or our Guide to Alternative Treatments for Arthritis.

+An NSAID pain killer also doubles the risk of heart failure (Prescrire International, Jan., 2016).
 We think it is time that the FDA alerted physicians, pharmacists and the public to the dangers of NSAID-type pain relievers.
 Although no one seems to want to worry about side effects from drugs like ibuprofen, celecoxib, diclofenac or naproxen, we want you to avoid a premature heart attack or stroke.
 There are other ways to control pain and inflammation that are far less risky!